SymfonyCasts/EasyAdminBundle/sfcasts/configure-crud.md

 Normally, the "actions" on the index page are hidden under this dropdown.
 But, we *can* render them inline.

-To do that, head to `TopicCrudController`... head down... and override `configureCrud()`.
+To do that, head to `TopicCrudController`... go down... and override `configureCrud()`.
 On the `Crud` object, call `->showEntityActionsInlined()`.

 That's it.
 Now... yea!
 That looks better.